 - Cover up: Put sunglasses on your child when out in the sun.
-Use hats, shirts, shorts and pants to provide the protection from UV rays.
-Extra bonus if you buy clothing with built in UPF protection.
+Use hats, shirts, shorts, and pants to provide protection from UV rays.
+Extra bonus if you buy clothing with built-in UPF protection.

 - Avoid letting your child go out in the sun during peak periods of UV radiation.
 They can go outdoors in the late afternoon or the early morning when the sun is lower and the UV rays are less harmful.

 - Seek shade: stay under umbrellas, picnic tables, trees, etc.

 - Reapply sunscreen, especially when kids are sweating a lot or doing water activities.

 - If you are near water (beach, a pool, pond, etc.) or at a high elevation, consider more sun protection.
 Water and snow reflect back UV rays.
 UV rays are also more potent at higher elevations.

 engage with us on social media

 Janice Robinson-Celeste started her journey with a degree in education.
 She became the early childhood specialist and parent educator for Children’s Hospital of Philadelphia and for the Philadelphia Child Guidance Center.
 This is where she began her formal career of public speaking.
 Robinson-Celeste was with African American Women on Tour and has traveled nationally speaking to parents and professionals at various expos, and includes Disney as a client.
 She has been a director of NAEYC accredited childcare centers and a multimedia news journalist covering the education beat.